COSD-PANDA/datasd_council_report_2017/main/exec_summary.md

 The Data & Analytics team tracks how people use the portal and collects feedback on the design and functionality.
 Because the portal was built in-house, the team can maintain a list of improvements and bugs in a Github repository and make fixes without the additional costs that would come with asking a vendor to make changes.

-Some of the improvements on the list include:
+Some of the improvements on the list for FY18 include:

 * Expanding data preview options beyond the simple rows-and-columns view that is currently available on each dataset page to include maps and charts where applicable
 * Giving users the ability to create a chart on a dataset page without having to download the data, and offering summary metrics about the data at the top of the dataset page